Structural, Stratigraphic and Anthropogenic Controls on the Hydrology and Wetland Evolution of a Georgia Barrier Island

 Geological Society of American Southeastern Section Annual Meeting (GSA)

-Vance, Robert Kelly, James S. Reichard, Brian K. Meyer, Gale A. Bishop, Fredrick J. Rich.
+Vance, R. Kelly, James S. Reichard, Brian K. Meyer, Gale A. Bishop, Fredrick J. Rich.

 "Structural, Stratigraphic and Anthropogenic Controls on the Hydrology and Wetland Evolution of a Georgia Barrier Island."